cheungdaven/DeepRec/README.md

 # DeepRec
 In this repository, we implement many recent deep learning based recommender models with Tensorflow.

+# Call for Contributions
+Contributions and issues are always welcome.
+You can also contact me via email: cheungshuai@outlook.com

 # Requirements
 * Tensorflow 1.7+
 * Python 3.5+